gspavan07/dl/README.md

 ---

 ## **2. Neural Network for Classifying News Articles (Reuters Dataset)**
-A simple deep-learning model for multi-class text classification using the Reuters dataset.
+This program builds a neural network to classify news articles from the Reuters dataset into different categories.
+It uses word embedding and an LSTM layer to process text sequences and predict one of 46 possible classes.

 ### **Program:**
 ```python